FabioPi/FormE/README.md

    </boxInput>
 </row>
 ```
-optionally use "style" and/or "class" for personalize yours tag
+optionally use "style" and/or "class" for personalize yours tags

 ### Insert your Input Type in boxInput, examples: